arp242/goatcounter/tpl/help/frame.md

-Sometimes it may be useful to embed GoatCounter in a frame; by default ebedding GoatCounter in a frame is disallowed, but in *Settings → Sites that can embed GoatCounter* you can add a list of domains or URLs that are allowed to embed GoatCounter.
+Sometimes it may be useful to embed GoatCounter in a frame; by default embedding GoatCounter in a frame is disallowed, but in *Settings → Sites that can embed GoatCounter* you can add a list of domains or URLs that are allowed to embed GoatCounter.